 Once you’ve checked out the various bars and restaurants, chilled in the spa and relaxed by the rooftop pool, it’s time to get active, which, in Tenerife, can include any combination of the following: volcano hiking, surfing, diving, vineyard touring, stargazing, kitesurfing, paragliding, tennis, canyoning, sailing and cycling, all of which can be organised by the hotel.
 The nearest beach at La Enramada is of the black-sand (AKA authentic) variety – unlike its shipped-in sugar-white counterparts in the more tourist-packed parts of the island.
 Don’t miss a sunset paella by the water in La Caleta, a charming little town where the locals like to eat and drink.

 For fine French fare just off the coast of Africa, head for a lively lunch at La Brasserie by Pierre Résimont, within walking distance of the hotel in Costa Adeje.
-Slick Japanese food is on offer at Kamakura and the Michelin-starred, ocean-facing Kabuki; and sushi lovers can get their fix at Restaurant 88.
-If it’s imported Italian notes you’re craving, try Saúco up the coast in Alcalá (a 20-minute drive north).
-Also in Alcalá is Lúpulo, which is where to turn up with an expandable waistband and an appetite for a tasting menu.
+Slick Japanese food is on offer at Kamakura and ocean-facing Kabuki; and sushi lovers can get their fix at Restaurant 88.
+If it’s imported Italian notes you’re craving, try Saúco up the coast in Alcalá (5 Calle la Fábrica, a 20-minute drive north).
+Also in Alcalá is Restaurante Lúpulo(13 Calle la Plaza), which is where to turn up with an expandable waistband and an appetite for a tasting menu.
 Grilled goodness awaits at the aptly named Char in La Caleta.